 Salt formed because of neutralization reaction may be acidic or basic in nature.
 Acidic or Basic nature of salt depends upon the strength of acid and base.
 In neutralization reaction heat is evolved.
 Reactions in which heat is evolved are known as exothermic reactions.
 Thus, neutralization reaction is an exothermic reaction.

 Sodium hydroxide is a base and hydrochloric acid is an acid.
 When solution of sodium hydroxide is mixed with the solution of hydrochloric acid, both neutralize each other and common salt (Sodium chloride) is formed.
-Since, it is an exothermic reaction, so reaction mixture becomes slightly hot.
+Since it is an exothermic reaction, so reaction mixture becomes slightly hot.
 The reaction involved in this can be written as follows:

 There are many uses of neutralization reaction in everyday life:

-Indigestion: Our stomach releases hydrochloric acid to kill bacteria; if any; present in food.
+Our stomach releases hydrochloric acid to kill bacteria; if any; present in food.
 Hydrochloric acid released in our stomach also helps in the digestion of food.
-Sometime our stomach produces more hydrochloric acid than required.
+Sometimes our stomach produces more hydrochloric acid than required.
 Production of more hydrochloric acid in the stomach manifests as indigestion.
 This condition can be painful and causes pain in the stomach.

 To get rid of such symptoms, a medicine made of milk of magnesia (a base) is taken orally.
 Milk of magnesia, being a base neutralizes the hydrochloric acid and gives relief from pain because of indigestion.